-I’ve gone up to Playa las Brujas on the northern edge of the city, and down to where the malecon actually starts near Cerro del Vigia on the southern end of the city.
+I went up to Playa las Brujas on the northern edge of the city, and down to where the malecon actually starts near Cerro del Vigia on the southern end of the city.
 I did a combination of a bus and walking, since the waterfront walkway pretty much ends at the Golden Zone.

 The nine different sections of the malecon cited most often on all the sites I’ve read are: Puntilla (Ferry Pier), El Faro (Lighthouse), Centennial, Olas Altas (Downtown area), Claussen, Avenida del Mar, Shrimp – Chad, Chad – Cerritos, Cerritos – Nuevo Mazatlan.

 The malecon connects two major areas within the city: the downtown area, or Olas Atlas, and the Golden Zone, or Zona Dorado, with many hotels and chain restaurants.
 Beyond the Golden Zone is the marina district and Cerritos (again, with no official malecon in these areas).
-It appears to me the actual malecon is more like roughly five miles.
-Expats here tell me it’s about seven or eight kilometers.
-That’s impressive, and long enough for the city to claim one of the longest malecons in the world.
-It certainly handily beats Puerto Vallarta.

 Locals take pride in this gem.
 Mexicans use it each day for exercise, beach trips, restaurant visits, meeting points, whatever.
-And every morning I see workers cleaning it up – sweeping and collecting garbage from the previous day and night.
+And every morning I saw workers cleaning it up – sweeping and collecting garbage from the previous day and night.
 There are garbage bins along most of the walkway, as well as many benches.
 In the areas with median traffic dividers between the malecon and Avenida del Mar, workers spray the plants and trees with water on a regular basis.
 It’s clear that the city likes to polish up her gem.